-The important thing to remember, here, is that so many of the terms that we use don't find their way to us so much from religion or even the dominating theistic thought, but, rather, from anthropology, which studies all aspects of what it means to be human, looking at human cultures from around the world.
+The important thing to remember, here, is that so many of the terms that we use in discussing witchcraft -be they internally (i.e. among other witches) or externally (i.e. with those who do not practice witchcraft)- don't find their way to us so much from religion or even the dominating theistic thought, but, rather, from anthropology, which studies all aspects of what it means to be human, looking at human cultures from around the world.
 In this way, with so many differences and faced with so much variation, there are, inevitably, terms that must be agreed upon in order for any sort of communication to take place.
 Naturally, these terms must be clarified as to what they mean specifically in reference to the specific people that are being discussed.
 The same applies to witchcraft.

-Witchcraft is comprised of five fundamental components which, individually, do not a witchcraft practice make, yet in conjunction with each other, form the basis of all witches' practices, be they Wiccan, Atheist, Christian, or nondescript Religious Witches.
+In pinpointing what those defining traits are, in order to better understand what it is we mean when we discuss witchcraft and to describe what it is we do as witches, there are five fundamental components that stand out.
+Individually, none of these traits constitute the practice of witchcraft, yet in conjunction with each other, these five traits form the basis of all witches' practices -be they Wiccan, Atheist, Christian, or nondescript Religious Witches.
 Let us look at each of these traits in depth below: